hraisinz/Problem-Solving/README.md

 * Reverse a Linkedlist using Stack
 * Find the length of Doubly Linkedlist
 * Find the middle node of Doubly Linkedlist
-* Reverse a Doubly Linkedlist
+* Reversing a Doubly Linkedlist
 * Deleting node from head in a Doubly Linkedlist
 * Moving last node to front in a Doubly Linkedlist
 * Find the length of a Doubly Linkedlist